Interested in learning how to become a paid writer?

 You’ll have to write out your story and start putting it together piece by piece.
 Once you do that, you’ll need to either start finding a publishing company or choose to self-publish.

-Writing children’s books might be a great fit for you if you have a creative mind and you love to tell children’s stories.
+Writing children’s stories might be a great fit for you if you have a creative mind and you love to tell children’s stories.

 Similarly to getting into fiction writing, you’ll need to come up with unique stories, but it needs to be ones that children love to read.
 You will also need to either have some kind of artistic skills or pair up with someone who can draw your story to make it come to life.